kyle-annen/kyle-annen.github.io.old/_posts/2017-10-16-retrospective-on-design-choices.markdown

     }
   }
 ```
-When writing the interface for the core logic of the game, I created a GameState class, which returns an instance of the GameState class for every child funciton called.
-This allows more pleasing, less leaky (a lot less leaky) abstraction, and infinetly easier to understand.
+When writing the interface for the core logic of the game, I created a GameState class, which returns an instance of the GameState class for every class function called.
+This allows more pleasing, less leaky (a lot less leaky) abstraction, and is infinitely easier to understand.

 Here is the game loop logic to progress through a human move and a computer move.
 Much cleaner.